c0pperdragon/Amiga-Digital-Video/README.md

 for that.

 Some monitors may refuse to work with a video signal with 50 frames per second as produced by the PAL Amiga variants.
-In such a case you can force the upscaler to 60 frames mode by either pressing the menu button during power-updated.
+In such a case you can force the upscaler to 60 frames mode by pressing the menu button during power-up.
-If you have not installed the button, you can as well just semi-permantently put a jumper link on the button contacts instead.
+If you have not installed the button, you can as well just semi-permanently put a jumper link on the button contacts instead.
 When you force 60 frames in such a way, you will experience screen-tearing or jumpy scrolling in games or demos, so this fall-back should only be used if it would not work at all otherwise.